 From sinks to appliances, counters to cabinet hardware, stainless steel remains a popular kitchen trend, favored for its sleek look and durability.
 Yet, sturdy as it is, stainless can acquire unsightly scratches in the course of everyday activity.
 Fortunately, it’s totally possible to minimize these signs of wear and tear, even successfully remove scratches from stainless steel altogether.

-If you’re using a powdered stainless steel scratch removal compound, add enough water—a few drops at a time—to it to create a paste roughly the consistency of toothpaste.
+- If you’re using a powdered stainless steel scratch removal compound, add enough water—a few drops at a time—to create a paste roughly the consistency of toothpaste.
 If your compound of choice is cream-based, proceed to the next step.

-To keep your metal surfaces looking so new that you never have to ponder how to remove scratches from stainless steel again, avoid using abrasive substances or steel wool for regular cleaning and maintenance.
+To keep your metal surfaces looking new, avoid using abrasive substances or steel wool for regular cleaning and maintenance.
 Protect your stainless steel sink with a rubber dish mat when washing heavy pots or cast iron.
 Just be sure to remove the mat when finished washing up so that water won’t remain trapped underneath, where it can cause discoloration.